Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Dot Pictures

 The dot picture pages are the perfect size for sticky dots.
-My toddler enjoys this activity way more than I ever imagined possible.
-He is becoming more and more independent and can complete this activity all on his own.
-And all the mamas said, "Hallelujah!"
 One of my tips to make this activity easier for your toddler is to take off that white sticky backing part of the sticker sheet.
 You may have no clue what I'm talking about right now, but I assure you, once you look at a sticker sheet, you're going to have a big "duh" moment like I did.
 Removing that sticky backing allows your toddler to peel off the stickers ALL BY THEMSELVES.
 Amen.

 teachingmytoddler-7652.jpg